slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 Counters
 ^^^^^^^^^^^

 If all 3 counters are enabeld, the frame size for each channel is multiplied by 3.
-One can disable one or more of the counters using the ``counters`` command.
+One can disable one or more of the counters using the `counters <commandline.html#term-counters-i0-i1-i2-...>`_ command.
 The frame size will then be reduced accordingly.

 Image size = 10,240 bytes
    - 10 chips (1 x 10 grid)